DISHDevEx/iot/aws/terragrunt_template/README.md

 Inorder to use the Terraform modules with Terragrunt, you need to configure your system with following prerequisites.
 1. Install Terraform.
 2. Install Terragrunt.
-3. Copy all files from this folder - 'https://github.com/DISHDevEx/iot/tree/main/aws/terragrunt_template' to your local directory as per following directory structure
+3. Copy all files from this [folder](https://github.com/DISHDevEx/iot/tree/main/aws/terragrunt_template) to your local directory as per following directory structure,
 ```
 terragrunt_template
     ├── data-sources.tf